Roman Catholic Diocese of Duluth: 1982 to present

-Pope John Paul II named Reverend Robert Brom of Saint Paul as the next bishop of Duluth in 1983.
+Robert Brom was the next bishop of Duluth, beginning in 1983.
 The pope moved Brom in 1989 to the Diocese of San Diego to serve there as coadjutor bishop.
-To replace Brom in Duluth, John Paul II appointed Reverend Roger Schwietz.
+Roger Schwietz replaced him.
 In 2000, Schwietz became coadjutor archbishop for the Archdiocese of Anchorage.

-Monsignor Dennis Schnurr of the Diocese of Sioux city was the next bishop of Duluth, named by John Paul II in 2001.
-Seven years later, the pope named him coadjutor archbishop of the Archdiocese of Cincinnati.
-Schnurr was followed in Duluth by Reverend Paul Sirba of Saint Paul, appointed by Pope Benedict XVI in 2009.
+Dennis Schnurr was the next bishop of Duluth, named in 2001.
+Seven years later, he became coadjutor archbishop of the Archdiocese of Cincinnati.
+Schnurr was followed in Duluth by Paul Sirba in 2009.
 The diocese filed for Chapter 11 bankruptcy protection in 2015 to allow for a settlement of sexual abuse lawsuits.
 Sirba died in 2019.

-In June 2020, Pope Francis appointed Monsignor Michel Mulloy from the Diocese of Rapid City as the next bishop of Duluth.
-However, before his consecration in October, the Diocese of Rapid City removed Mulloy from ministry, having receiving an allegation of sexually abusing a minor in the 1980s.
+In June 2020, Michel Mulloy became the next bishop of Duluth.
+However, before his consecration in October, the Diocese of Rapid City removed Mulloy from ministry, having receiving an allegation of sexual abuse of a minor in the 1980s.
 Mulloy resigned his appointment as bishop in September 2020.
 In March 2023, the Vatican determined that it could not prove the allegation against Mulloy; however, he was not returned to public ministry.

-The current bishop of Duluth, as of 2023 is Daniel Felton from the Diocese of Green Bay.
-He was appointed by Francis in 2021.
+The current bishop of Duluth, as of 2021, is Daniel Felton.